danny-fla/Project-Portfilio-2/README.md

 ### Quiz Completion Page

 - The user will be directed to this section once they have navigated their way through ten questions.
+- Here the user will be given their final score and an input box.
+- They can chose to enter their name into the input to be viewed on the leaderboard.

+# Future Features

+## Quiz Difficulty Level

+- This could be acheived by including an extra page before the user begins the quiz, where they must choose the difficluty level of the game e.g. easy, medium, hard.
+- A way to increase the quiz difficulty is to adjust the length of time the user has to make a decision for each question.

+# Technologies Used
+- HTML5
+- CSS3
+- Javascript
+- Balsamiq
+- Google Chrome DevTools
+- GitHub
+- GitPod

+# Testing

+## Code Validation

+Picutre This! was validated using W3C HTML validator and W3C CSS validator.